-Note: Please keep in mind this sample hasn’t been fully copy edited yet, so please excuse any typos.
-The final version will have some tweaks made.
-There are also spoilers from Book 1, so if you haven’t read it, I suggest you turn back now!
+Warning: There are spoilers from Book 1, so if you haven’t read it, I suggest you turn back now and come back later!

-I hurl the vase with all my strength, missing the Aurora Prince’s head by a breath.
-He lifts his arms to deflect the blow, and it explodes against the wall directly behind him, peppering him with shards of broken porcelain.
-I lunge for a nearby table, snatching up a small crystal dish, preparing to send this fussy knickknack flying, too, when he’s on me.
-One large hand snags my wrist and his other circles my throat as he pushes me flat against the wall with enough force that I grunt at the impact.
+I hurl the vase with all my strength, missing the Aurora Prince’s head by just a hair.
+He lifts his arms to deflect the blow, and it explodes against the wall, peppering him with shards of broken porcelain.
+I lunge for a nearby table, attempting to snatch up a small crystal dish when he’s on me, one large hand snagging my wrist and the other circling my throat.
+He shoves me flat against the wall with enough force that I grunt at the impact.

 “Stop that,” he hisses, his face so perilously close to mine I feel the warmth of his breath on my lips.
 We stand inside my bedroom—no, my prison—in a house somewhere in the middle of the Void in the furthest reaches of The Aurora.
-Outside my window are mountains and an endless stretch of midnight sky littered with rivers of stars and rainbow ribbons of color.
+Outside, there are mountains and an endless stretch of midnight sky littered with rivers of stars and rainbow ribbons of color.

-“I’m not telling you anything until you bring me Willow and Tristan,” I say for the thousandth time or maybe it’s the millionth, by now.
-I’ve lost count, the words smoothed away by my endless frustration and impatience.
+“I’m not telling you anything until you bring me Willow and Tristan,” I say for the thousandth time, or maybe it’s the millionth by now.
+I lost count weeks ago.

 “Then do it,” I bite back.
 He’s been threatening me for weeks, and I’m not sure what’s keeping him from making good on his promises.
 So I keep pushing him, trying to make him snap.
 Wondering how far I can go.